williamouyang/okta.github.io/_source/_code/php/simplesamlphp.md

 ---
 layout: software
 title: SimpleSAMLphp
-excerpt: How to use SimpleSAMLphp to add support for Okta via SAML
+excerpt: How to use SimpleSAMLphp to add support for Okta via SAML.
 support_email: developers@okta.com
 ---